 The model was then applied to a realistic real world example for the Zurich metropolitan area.
-That real world example, discussed in more detail elsewhere because of space limitations, is in fact fairly realistic, as can be seen from the comparison with real world traffic counts.

 The reaction of users to changes in the non-car disutility was analyzed in some detail, including temporal reactions.
+Adding the mode choice to the large-scale scenario improved the realism of the scenario when comparing the simulated traffic volumes to data from counting stations.